mbant/BayesSUR/README.md

 1) An argument `maxThreads` was added in the main function `BayesSUR()` to allow users to specify the maximum number of threads for parallelisation.

-2) One issue in `plotEstimator()` was fixed, which didn't print the estimated Gamma matrix correctly when using random Gamma matrix correctly when using random effects in previous version.
+2) One issue in `plotEstimator()` was fixed, which didn't print the estimated Gamma matrix correctly when using random effects in previous version.

-3) More warning information can be printed if the user specifies very small MCMC iterations in function `plotMCMCdiag()`.
+3) More warning information can be printed by function `plotMCMCdiag()` if the user specifies very small MCMC iterations.

 4) The name of dataset `example_GDSC_target.rda` was changed to `targetGene.rda`.
 The corresponding help file `example_GDSC_target.R` was also changed to `targetGene.R`.